Over many years I have written numerous articles about railroad history, as well as current trends in railroads..

 One of them was the Elgin, Joliet & Eastern Railroad.

-The “J” runs a huge circle around Chicago, crossing every line entering the Chicago terminal.
+The “J” runs (or ran) a huge circle around Chicago, crossing every line entering the Chicago terminal.

 Another was the Kankakee Belt Line.